modelon-community/Assimulo/trunk/doc/sphinx/source/installation.rst

     > collect2: ld returned 1 exit status
     > error: command 'gcc' failed with exit status 1

-To solve this problem, Sundials have to be installed with the configure flag "--enable-shared=yes".
+To solve this problem, Sundials have to be installed with the CFLAGS="-fPIC".